.“OK boomer.” VSCO girls. “Old Town Road.” Even if you’re not on TikTok, you’re probably familiar with some of its most pervasive memes.

 While we’ll be focusing primarily on TikTok’s video ad offerings, be sure to check out their advertising info page for a complete list of interactive promotional options.

-Top View is TikTok’s premium ad offering.
+TikTok’s premium ad offering is known as Top View.
 Top View allows a sponsored video to appear right at the top of users’ feeds—like a native video—right when they open the app.

 Quick Tips for Top View Video Ads